 On 15 July 2020, Deutsche Bank was named as a defendant in a securities class action filed in the U.S. District Court for the District of New Jersey, alleging that the Bank made material misrepresentations regarding the effectiveness of its anti-money laundering ("AML") controls and related remediation.
 The complaint cites allegations regarding control deficiencies raised in the DFS Consent Order related to the Bank's relationships with Danske Bank's Estonia branch, Jeffrey Epstein and FBME Bank.
 On 30 September 2020, the plaintiff filed an amended complaint that included additional allegations regarding the effectiveness of Deutsche Bank's AML controls.
 On 28 December 2020, the court appointed lead plaintiff and lead counsel.
 Lead plaintiff filed a second amended complaint on 1 March 2021.
-The Bank filed a motion to dismiss on 15 April 2021 and briefing on the motion concluded on 1 July 2021.
+On 23 April 2021, the Bank filed a motion to transfer the action or, in the alternative, to dismiss the second amended complaint.
+Briefing on the motion concluded on 1 July 2021.